Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Written by: [Oliver (100%)](https://github.com/Draggie306/CheatSheets)
 License: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

+Changing family structures; the changing nature of marriage and partnership; being a good citizen Trends in fashion; how young people respond to modern technology; relationships with others and peer pressure The education system and student issues; work and travel opportunities and the changing work scene Reasons for migration; factors which make migration/integration easy/difficult Reasons for marginalisation; ways to eliminate marginalisation

 ---
 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/elss-dalle3-A%20creative%20representation%20of%20Earth%27s%20life%20support%20systems,%20depicting%20Earth%20as%20a%20humanoid%20figure%20lying%20on%20a%20hospital%20bed,%20looking%20sickly.%20On%20either%20sid.png)
 *giving earth life support - created with [dall-e 3](https://openai.com/dall-e-3)*

 "Without water and carbon I literally would not be here" - a wise man, 2024